1. Home

 The configure permission is, usually, only relevant for the project’s verification manager: the person who is responsible for setting up the overall workflow and responsibilities around verifications.

-The edit permission is relevant for the projects’s actual assessors: the people who will review and evaluate the verification outcomes.
+The edit permission is relevant for the project’s actual assessors: the people who will review and evaluate the verification outcomes.

 Please note: the edit permission gives users the possibility to edit all assessments.
 There are no ‘assigned assessments’, so to speak, as is the case for the verifications results.
 This is because it is usually the same person, such as the project’s quality manager, who reviews all verifications.